aquaticus/nexus433/README.md

 ```

 When enabled, for every new transmitter detected an extra JSON data is published on `homeassistant` topic.
-One transmitter will create 4 new sensors: temperature, humidity, battery and quality.
+One transmitter will create 4 new sensors: temperature, humidity, battery, and quality.
 Sample JSON data will look like this:
 ```json
 {"name": "433MHz Sensor Id:78 channel 1 Temperature", "device_class": "temperature", "state_topic": "nexus433/sensor/7800/state", "availability_topic": "nexus433/connection", "unit_of_measurement": "°C", "value_template": "{{ value_json.temperature }}", "expire_after": 90}
 ```
 You should see new sensors in Home Assistant interface.
 Now you must create a group or view to show them.
-Note that device `name` is automatically generated.
-You can change the name by adding appropriate
+Note that the device `name` is automatically generated.
+You can change the name by adding an appropriate
-section to configuration file.
+section to the configuration file.
 Remember to change the name *before* sensor is discovered.

 There is no easy way to remove MQTT discovered sensors from Home Assistant.
 Once added they will be shown on the list of sensors forever.
 If you like to experiment only with sensors, consider adding sensors manually as described in the next chapter.